Help Save Small Clinics

 This is important and urgent.
 Read on to find out why.

-Over the past 10 years health insurance premiums have gone up and up every single year.
+Over the past 10 years health insurance premiums have gone up every single year.
 And during that time deductibles and copays and other costs have gone up and up as well.
-Over the past 10 years total medical costs have more than doubled for many households.
+Total medical costs have more than doubled for many households.

 Over this same 10 year period the costs of doing business have increased substantially, year after year.
 As a result many clinics like ours have had to close their doors.
 And many others have been bought out by hospitals and hospital groups that can afford to negotiate with insurance companies in ways that smaller clinics cannot.

-This bill is known as House Bill 1655.
+This bill is known as House Bill 1655 and Senate Bill 6161.
 Here is the introduction to the bill:

 “(1) The legislature finds that: (a) The costs to operate and maintain a health care practice by health care providers continue to rise and often may exceed consumer price inflation; (b) Significant vertical and horizontal consolidation in health plan markets has given health carriers ever greater bargaining power over individual health care providers and small clinics who have little or no opportunity to meaningfully negotiate compensation to cover overhead costs; (c) Despite increasing costs, many health care professions have experienced no increase in the contracted rates for the health care services provided to carrier enrollees for several years; and (d) According to a 2020 American medical association survey, nearly 40 percent of patient care physicians were employed directly by a hospital or a practice owned at least partially by a hospital or health system, an increase from just 23.5 percent in 2012.
 (2) Therefore, the legislature intends to encourage competition and health care market diversity by requiring health carriers to annually adjust the compensation offered to health care providers not employed by hospitals or affiliates of hospitals in an amount that reflects inflationary cost increases, thereby deterring the further consolidation in health care delivery markets arising from the abandonment of private practices to employment by hospital systems. “